thycotic/privman-docs/pm-intro/feature-overview.md

 ## User Account Control (UAC) Override

-By only elevating application privileges based upon specific policies and criteria, Privilege Manager ensures people don't use Microsoft’s UAC capabilities to grant a dangerous or unknown application administrative rights under any circumstance.
+By only elevating application privileges based upon specific policies and criteria, Privilege Manager ensures people don't use Microsoft's UAC capabilities to grant a dangerous or unknown application administrative rights under any circumstance.

 ## VirusTotal